Iterative convergence in phase-field brittle fracture computations: exact line search is all you need: Exact line search with bisection

 \section{Exact line search with bisection}

-To determine a 'better' step length, either by satisfying suitable conditions \cite{Wolfe_convergence_1969,Armijo_minimization_1966,More_line_1994}, or by (approximately) optimizing an objective function, is precisely the idea of the well-known line search methods.
+To determine a 'better' step length, either by satisfying suitable conditions \cite{Wolfe_convergence_1969,Armijo_minimization_1966,More_line_1994}, or by (approximately) optimizing an objective function, is precisely the idea of the well-known line-search methods.
 With the determined $\lambda^\star$, the modified solution update in Newton's method for the general variable $\mathbf{w} \in \mathbb{R}^{N_w}$ reads

 at iteration $k$.
 For the reduced-space active set strategy, the solution update reads $\mathbf{w}^{k+1} = \pi(\mathbf{w}^k + \lambda^\star \Delta \mathbf{w}^k)$ to take the bounds into account.
 Typically, the problem of determining $\lambda^\star$ is solved only approximately; in this way, not too much computational effort is invested in a possibly 'bad' search direction, since the search direction itself may change drastically from one Newton iteration to the next \cite[p.98]{martins_enginnering_2022}.
 Various strategies to determine $\lambda^\star$ can be adopted, see e.g. \cite{martins_enginnering_2022,Nocedal_numerical_2006,asher_first_2011,dennis_numerical_1996}.
 Appendix~\ref{app:other_line_search_algorithms} gives a brief overview of some commonly used approaches, which will also be used in Section~\ref{sec:assessment} for performance comparisons to our proposed approach.